alelawsoWTAMU/CIDM_6325_Final_Project_Lawson/README.md

 # Django Blog Project - Alexander Lawson

+## Description
-A simple blog application built with Django featuring blog post listing, detail views, and Django admin integration.
+This is an attempt to resubmit Module 3 without any merge conflicts and receive a potential regrade in Canvas.
+The project is a simple blog application built with Django featuring blog post listing, detail views, and Django admin integration.

 ## Project Structure